nixon-voxell/apu_final_year_project/introduction.typ

 // A minimum of three objectives and a maximum of four.
 // Must be measurable

-+ To assess the impact of vector graphics on visual quality, performance, and player experience in real-time games.
++ To assess the impact of vector graphics on visual quality in real-time games.
 + To design a framework that integrates vector graphics into real-time game environments, focusing on dynamic interactivity.
-+ To identify and address the technical challenges and computational requirements needed for efficient real-time rendering of dynamic vector graphics.
++ To identify and address the technical challenges needed for efficient real-time rendering of dynamic vector graphics.

 == Research Questions
 // Related to objectives

-+ What is the impact of using vector graphics on the visual quality, performance, and overall player experience in real-time games?
++ What is the impact of using vector graphics on the visual quality in real-time games?
 + How can vector graphics be efficiently integrated into real-time game environments to enhance dynamic interactivity?
-+ What are the technical challenges and computational requirements associated with rendering dynamic vector graphics in real-time?
++ What are the technical challenges associated with rendering dynamic vector graphics in real-time?

 == Scope
 // Describes in detail tasks to be executed.